WangChyanhassth-2say/microNet/README.md

 | microNet_m1_updated | 1.700M | 5.688M | 57.648 | 80.330 |
 | ghostNet_width=0.1 | 1.442M | 6.911M | 51.407 | 78.538 |

+## 2021/11/30
+the loss of rvm_micronet is not good as expect,
+so I try to rewrite the backbone of micronet.
+add ghost_module, SE_module and so on...
+the mflops even lighter than usual...
+put it on the coeus later, hope it performs well.

 # Citation
 ```